In collaboration with:

 Cyber Comp

 Cyber Comp is free for Aotearoa New Zealand students in years 6-13.
-The next competition will be held in Term 4, 2023 and will run for four weeks.
+The next competition will be start on May 20, 2024 and run for 4 weeks.
 Cyber Comp introduces students to problems that require the application of cyber security knowledge and skills.

 After taking part in Cyber Comp students will: